cooke001/papers/journal.md

 John's box model is consistent with something that i talked about above.
 Growth mechanism, Dominant.
 Something.

+#Methodology
+We used something to do something.
+This was made better by not doing it.
+This was found out previously (Smith et al 2001).

 #Experimental field tests
 Did some tests in a field, things happened.
 Results got.